 Location: End of Váci utca road, in front of Gerbeaud Coffee House.

-The Prague Christmas Market offers a truly idyllic market experience spread out over many blocks, all within walking distance of one another.
-Holidaymakers can look forward to an authentic manger scene, a nativity-themed zoo (wonderful for curious youngsters!), a giant Christmas tree and a marvellous array of traditional handcrafted gifts like wooden toys, puppets, intricate glassware, embroidered lace and more.
+The Prague Christmas Market offers a truly idyllic market experience.
+Spread out over many blocks within the centre of Prague, Czech Republic all within walking distance of one another.
+Holidaymakers can look forward to an authentic manger scene, a nativity-themed zoo (wonderful for curious youngsters), a giant Christmas tree and a marvellous array of traditional handcrafted gifts like wooden toys, puppets, intricate glassware, embroidered lace and more.
 If you visit, remember to try the trdelnik (traditional cake and sweet pastry), vánocvka (a braided raisin pastry), and vosí hnízda (biscuits crammed with nuts and rum).

 Location: Old Town to Wenceslas Square

-Renowned for its fabulous festive splendour, the Wiener Weihnachtstraum (Vienna Christmas Dream) Viennese Christmas Market takes place in front of the City Hall in Vienna and constitutes a seasonal highlight for visitors and locals alike.
-Against this magnificent backdrop, market-goers can indulge in festive Viennese treats like vanillekipferl (crescent-shaped Christmas biscuits) or mouth-watering Sacher Torte (chocolate cake).
-They can listen to international choirs singing carols or partake in workshops where they can learn to make Christmas cookies or candles.
+Renowned for its fabulous festive splendour, the Wiener Weihnachtstraum (Vienna Christmas Dream) Viennese Christmas Market takes place in front of the City Hall in Vienna, Austria.
+It’s certainly a seasonal highlight for visitors and locals alike.
+Against this magnificent backdrop, market goers can indulge in festive Viennese treats like vanillekipferl (crescent-shaped Christmas biscuits) or mouth-watering sacher torte (chocolate cake with jam).
+Listen to international choirs singing carols or partake in workshops where you can learn to make Christmas cookies or candles!

 Location: Square in front of City Hall

 The much-loved Christmas Village Belvedere Palace is the perfect place to explore the city’s baroque lifestyle and traditional Viennese handicrafts.
-All this is set against the backdrop of one of the world’s most famous residences (Belvedere Palace).
-This beautiful Christmas market features 40+ festive stalls that specialize in tempting holiday cuisine, beautifully crafted decorations, inventive gifts and more.
+All this is set against the backdrop of one of the world’s most famous residences, Belvedere Palace.
+This beautiful Christmas market features 40+ festive stalls that specialise in tempting holiday cuisine, beautifully crafted decorations, inventive gifts and more.

 Location: Christmas Belvedere Palace